utshomax/postman-docs/src/pages/docs/getting-started/settings.md

 ### User interface

-* **Remove tabs** - _Postman web app only._ Use tabs in your browser to navigate Postman instead of in-app tabs.
+* **Remove tabs** - _(Postman web app)_ Use tabs in your browser to navigate Postman instead of in-app tabs.
 For more information, see [Browser tabs in the Postman web app](/docs/getting-started/navigating-postman/#browser-tabs-in-the-postman-web-app).
 * **Two-pane view** - By default, Postman displays responses below requests.
 Turn this on to display the response and request panes side by side.
 * **Show icons with tab names** - Turn this off to hide the icons that appear next to tab names.
 * **Variable autocomplete** - Turn this on to enable autocomplete when typing variable names.